DonnieData/Pewlett-Hackard-Analysis/README.md

 By utilizing [multi-pronged queries] on the database(https://github.com/DonnieData/Pewlett-Hackard-Analysis/blob/main/Queries/Employee_Database_challenge.sql) to gain foccused insights on employee/retirement metrics.
 Below are several of my findings:

 - Of the 300,024 employees within the company, 30.13% are eligible for retirment.
-- Senior Engineer, Senior Staff and Engineer's hold the largest share (23.9%) of employees likely prepping for retirement.
+- Senior Engineer, Senior Staff and Engineer's hold the largest share (23.9%) of employees likely prepping for retirement. <br>
 ![query_schema_0](https://github.com/DonnieData/Pewlett-Hackard-Analysis/blob/main/Resources/query_schema_2.png)

-- Of the 9 departments within the company, 7 have employees that are elibigle to retire.

 ## Summary